DylanDavis1/Coderunner-VirusTotal/README.md

 ## Screenshots
 <img src="SiteScanner.png" width="450" height="375" />

-## Contributing
-Contributions to this project are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Acknowledgements
 - The Site Checker program was created for RowdyHacks 2024 by Team Coderunner.
 - Special thanks to the VirusTotal API for providing the necessary functionality to analyze links for potential threats.